 The Careers, Education, Information, Advice and Guidance (CEIAG) team at Sir Jonathan North also arranges a wide range of experiences and opportunities and are always keen to extend the employer engagement opportunities we offer our students.
 We are aware of the rapidly-changing labour market, and want to ensure our students are equipped with the right skills and information in order to compete effectively with their peers in the future.

 In addition, we would welcome any local employers, colleges and training providers into college to speak to students about specific industry sectors, local employment, employment skills, and training opportunities.
 This could be in the form of an assembly, lunchtime talk or by participating in our online events.

 All Year 11 students will be contacted during the Autumn Term for a one-to-one career appointment in school.
 We also offer weekly drop-in sessions for students from all year groups.

 On this page we have selected some really useful websites to help you research your career ideas and help you to plan your next steps.

-A number of events, integrated into the school careers programme, will offer providers and employers an opportunity to come into school to speak to pupils and/or their parents/carers.
+A number of events, integrated into the careers programme, will offer providers and employers an opportunity to come into the College to speak to students and/or their parents/carers.

 Information on our careers programme of study - tutor time topics, key whole school events.

-Find out more about our pupil destination after leaving Sir Jonathan North College.
+Find out more about our student destinations after leaving Sir Jonathan North.